rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 ![RunDeck Services and Providers](figures/fig1101.png)

-There are currently two types of Providers that can be used and developed for
-RunDeck:
+Services fall into different categories, which determine how and where they are used.

+*Service Categories*:

+1. **Node Execution services** - providers of these services operate in the context of a single Node definition, and can be configured at Node scope or higher:

-1. Node Executor Providers - these define ways of executing a command on a Node (local or remote)
+    1. Node Executor - these providers define ways of executing a command on a Node (local or remote)
-2. File Copier Providers - these define ways of copying files to a Node
+    2. File Copier - these providers define ways of copying files to a Node.

+2. **Project services**

+    1. Resource Model Source - (aka "Resource Providers") these define ways of retrieving Node resources for a Project

 Specifics of how providers of these plugins work is listed below.